 8. Give a white noise machine a listen

 The Magicteam Sound Machines White Noise Machine does more than white noise.
 Its catalog of 20 non-looping sounds includes brown noise, pink noise, blue noise, fan, brook, rain, ocean, bird and bonfire.
 Set the volume and timer to customize your sound experience.
-This sleep machine is powered by USB or an AC adapter, both of which are included.
+This sleep machine is powered by a USB or an AC adapter, both of which are included.

 9. Or use your smart speaker